mgbennet/TestRandomizer/readme.md

 a: In the cemetary.
 Duh.

 q: Hi.
-a: Hello.
 a: Lo.
 a: Ho.
+a*: Hello.
 }

-q: Why did the gods become angry at Gilgamesh and Enkidu in the Epic of Gilgamesh?
-a: Because they killed Humbaba and the Bull of Heaven
+q: Why did the gods become angry at Gilgamesh and Enkidu in the Epic of Gilgamesh? a*: Because they killed Humbaba and the Bull of Heaven
 a: Because they went to the Underworld
 a: Because they killed Ut-napishtim
 a: Because they destroyed the gods' temple